hemengke1997/vscode-image-manager/docs/more/faq.md

 4. Place the downloaded files in the `Extension Root` from step 2.
 5. Restart VS Code.

+## Can I use the extension without installing dependencies?

+If you do not need features such as image compression, format conversion, or finding similar images, you can choose not to install dependencies.
+Set `image-manager.core.installDependencies: false` in `settings.json`.

+Fortunately, you can still use most of the extension's features.

 ## Why Did the File Size Increase After Compression?

 - Adding "compressed" metadata during compression may cause small images to increase in size.